heyjoekim/SnowModelDoc/README.md

     7. `/sm/misc_programs/`

 #### 7.1.1 READMEs

 A bunch of documentation is provided by Glen Liston.
 Please try to read them outside of this documentation.
 Also, additional documentation is provided in the folder `/sm/readme_docs/`.

 #### 7.1.2 code

 The code.
 This must be compiled before run!

 #### 7.1.3 topo_vege

 directory that contains the processing for topography and vegetation inputs

 #### 7.1.4 met

+directory that contains the processing for meteorological data.
+This contains separate directories for reanalysis datasets and station data.

 #### 7.1.5 snowmodel.par
 parameter file that controls the Simulation and tailor model specifications